legal resources necessary to hold negligent facilities accountable.

 During the review, it was revealed that Orthopedic Service “was consulted and determined [that the resident] did not require surgical intervention and could be discharged back to the facility without patient follow up.”
 However, the resident’s son who was also the Power of Attorney “did not wish to send [the resident] back to the previous [Johnson Mathers Nursing Home] facility given the unclear circumstances of the resident’s sustained left lower leg fractures.”

 Do you suspect that your loved one has suffered harm through abuse, neglect or mistreatment while living at Johnson Mathers Nursing Home?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now for immediate legal intervention.
-Our law firm fights aggressively on behalf of Nicholas County victims of mistreatment living in long-term facilities including nursing homes in Carlisle.
+Our network of attorneys fights aggressively on behalf of Nicholas County victims of mistreatment living in long-term facilities including nursing homes in Carlisle.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 For years, our attorneys have successfully resolved nursing home abuse cases just like yours.
 Our experience can ensure a positive outcome in your claim for compensation against those that caused your loved one harm.
 We accept every case involving nursing home abuse, wrongful death or personal injury through a contingency fee arrangement.
 This agreement will postpone payment of our legal services until after our lawyers have resolved your case through a negotiated settlement or jury trial award.